Ryan Hunter-Reay: Race of Champions

 Hunter-Reay would return to the races in 2014 and would be the only representative of the Verizon IndyCar Series.
 In the team events Kurt Busch would be Hunter-Reay's teammate.
 Busch had been Hunter-Reay's teammate at Andretti Autosport for the 2014 Indianapolis 500.

+Leadership and Management

+In June of 2026 Hunter-Reay was announced as the Sporting Director of Arrow McLaren, with Tony Kanaan citing his racing career and overall attitude as driving factors behind the decision.